 As long as they open and close, homeowners tend to ignore the garage doors, but if you think about it from the perspective of a potential buyer, when they arrive and take a look at the property, the garage doors are a big part of what they see.
 Outdated garage doors give the whole house an old look, and replacing them is relatively inexpensive.

 New front and garage doors also make the home more secure, and feeling like the house is a safe place to live is very important to buyers.
 When you live in a house, you may not think about either one much, but if you want to sell for a good price, both are good investments.

 Surprisingly, new siding is one of the highest ROI items.
 It’s usually something homeowners think of as expensive and unnecessary, but in reality the siding protects the structure of the house from weather and tiny invaders, as well as making the whole house look either modern or dated.
 Home buyers want stability and new siding makes the house look well maintained.

 Stone veneers are very popular in Peoria now.
 They give a house a more solid look, while creating a more upscale appearance at the same time.
 Don’t worry about covering the whole house, you can create a dramatic effect with just a few hundred square feet.

 The added benefit of these remodels that increase curb appeal is that they not only have a good effect on the selling price, but also help the house sell faster.
 The simple fact that a house has been on the market for a while lowers the amount real estate agents will suggest offering, so a fast sale benefits the price in addition to letting you get on with your move to your new home.

-We been in the home remodeling business in Peoria for 20 years and know what works in this community.
+TWD has been in the home remodeling business in the Phoenix market for over 20 years and know what works in this community.
 If you would like to know what’s trending now, and what will get the best ROI on your home, give us a call at 623-544-1211.